-Now that we have our tracking method decided and implemented, let's see how we can use this concepts in workflows and in reporting.
+Now that we have our tracking method decided and implemented, let's see how we can use these concepts in workflows and reporting.

 Let's say your initial outreach to a prospect includes a call / templated email / connect on LinkedIn.
 If you're recording the connection on LinkedIn as a note, you can easily see the leads where you need to take that step with the following query:

 Another example would be to identify leads where you've called more than a certain number of times without ever reaching a decision maker.
 That query would look something like:

 calls > X not call_note:#dm

 For some of your post-sales processes, you'll actually want to have the same style of call multiple times (for example, in check-ins or for QBRs).
 In that case, you'll want to only check for leads that have not had that call recently.
 Here's an example for a query to show which leads have not had a QBR in the past 90 days:

 not call( date < "90 days ago" note:#qbr )

 Your full queries will vary based on your lead statuses and other factors, but the above tips should get you started incorporating custom activities into your workflows and Smart Views.

 You may also want to report on your touchpoints to see how often they're occurring and by which members of your team.
 There are a few ways to do this in Close.